-Welcome back to The Skeptic.
+Welcome back.
 This week we’ll be analyzing the claims made about decision making in Talentism’s recent post “What is a ‘Playbook’?”.

 In defining a “playbook”, Talentism wanders into the complex, sometimes controversial area of intuitive decision making.
 Deliberate, rational approaches to decision making have their place, but counterintuitively become more unreliable the more complex the decision due to the increased cognitive load.
 Intuition, however, is mostly unaffected by cognitive load, and maintains its effectiveness (or lack thereof) regardless of complexity.

 This ability is subject to important limitations, however.
 While there are several ways to approach intuitive decision making, the two that predominate are Naturalistic Decision Making (NDM) model and the Heuristics and Biases [HB] model, associated with Nobel Prize-winning psychologist Daniel Kahneman.
 While the two approaches have some fundamental differences, there is also much agreement.
 Any ideas related to intuitive decision making will have to deal with these two different frameworks.
 Let’s look at some of the claims made in “Playbook”:

 You have a business playbook…whether you know it or not.